Persian verbs: Pluperfect

-The verb budan 'to be' is not used in the pluperfect tense, the simple past being used instead.
+The verb budan 'to be' is not used in the pluperfect construction, the simple past being used instead.

 Sometimes a continuous version of the pluperfect is found (man mikarde budam) but this is rare and not generally used; some Persian grammarians consider it ungrammatical.

 As well as its ordinary pluperfect meaning ('he had gone'), the pluperfect can also be used instead of the imperfect in the sense 'would have gone' or 'if (only) he had gone':